Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

-So you want to visit New Jersey?
-Excellent!
-But when planning your journey, you might be wondering: is New Jersey safe?
+So you want to visit New Jersey – excellent!
+The Garden State is home to great restaurants, lush parks, and beautiful beaches.
+As you plan your journey, however, you might wonder; is New Jersey safe?

-I’ve been a resident of the Garden State for over 30 years, and can honestly say that New Jersey is definitely safe to travel to.
+I’ve been a resident of the Garden State for over 30 years, and can honestly say that New Jersey is without a doubt safe to travel to.
 In fact, there are a ton of awesome things to do in New Jersey, and it’s one of the safest states in the country.

-Of course, there are always precautions and areas you may want to avoid, which is what we’ll cover in this article.
+Of course, there are always safety precautions you want to take and areas you want to avoid.
+Which is what we’ll be covering in this article.

 Is New Jersey Safe?